40 AWS Interview Questions and Answers for 2024

 Use the following interview questions when evaluating junior AWS programmers:

-Question 1: What are the various kinds of cloud computing products does AWS offer?
+Question 1: What are the various kinds of cloud computing products AWS offer?

 Answer: AWS offers the following 3 kinds of cloud computing products:

-- Computing: These concern computing resources.
-A few examples are Auto-Scaling, EC2 (Elastic Compute Cloud), Lightsat, AWS Elastic Beanstalk, and AWS lambda.
+- Computing: These concern cloud computing service resources.
+A few examples are Auto-Scaling, Elastic Compute Cloud EC2, Lightsail, AWS Elastic Beanstalk, and AWS lambda.

-- Storage: AWS offers several products concerning storage, e.g., S3 (Simple Storage Service), Elastic File System, Elastic Block Storage, and Amazon Glacier.
+- Storage: AWS offers several products concerning storage, e.g., S3 (Amazon Simple Storage Service) which comes with various storage classes and a default storage class, Elastic File System, Elastic Block Storage, and Amazon Glacier.

 - Networking: AWS offers products in the networking space.
-A few examples are VPC (Virtual Private Cloud), Route53, and Amazon CloudFront.
+A few examples are VPC (Virtual Private Cloud), Route53 (DNS web service), and Amazon CloudFront.

-Question 2: Explain the function of an AMI in the context of AWS.
+Question 2: Explain the function of an AMI in the context of AWS cloud architecture.

 Answer: AMI (Amazon Machine Image) is a template used in AWS.
-An AMI contains information that helps you to launch an instance.
-This instance will be a copy of the AMI, and the instance will run as a virtual server on the AWS cloud.
+An AMI contains information that helps you to launch instances.
+These instances will be a copy of the AMI, and the instance will run as a virtual server on the AWS cloud.

 The information in an AMI concerns the operating system (OS), applications, and the application server.
-You can different AMIs to launch many instances at the same time.
+You can use different AMIs to launch multiple instances at the same time.

-Question 3: What does the Auto-Scaling function in AWS do?
+Question 3: What does the Auto-Scaling function in AWS resources do?

 Answer: The Auto-Scaling function in AWS helps with provisioning and launching new instances.
 This function recognizes the demand for computing resources.
 Users of AWS can easily increase or decrease the computing resource capacity according to their needs, thanks to the Auto-Scaling function of AWS.

-Question 4: Explain the utility of an Elastic IP address in AWS.
+Question 4: Explain the utility of an Elastic IP address in AWS resources.

 Answer: An “Elastic IP address” in AWS is a static IP address.
 It’s a public IPv4 address, therefore, others can reach it over the Internet.
 AWS offers this feature for dynamic cloud computing.
 Every AWS account comes with an Elastic IP address.